Blinky-Lite/blinky-lite-org/_posts/cubes/2024-01-03-maxiv-server-leak.md

     thumb: 2024-01-03/2024-01-03-01_thumb.jpg
 header: no
 ---
 During two days of the 2023-2024 Winter shutdown over 200 meters of Blinky-Leak detector was installed in two of the MaxIV computer server rooms.
 Each room had four 25 meter strips installed spaced ~1.5 meters apart that ran the length of the room.
 Two wireless Blinky-Leak cubes that could read 2 channels were installed in each room.
 The complete system is operational and connected to the MaxIV notification system.
-System performance can be viewed [here](https://www.bl-maxiv.se/myapps?external).
+System performance can be viewed at the [BL-Max-IV external apps](https://www.bl-maxiv.se/).

 <div class="row t30">
     <div class="medium-6 columns">